 Cohesion and Coupling

 The terms cohesion and coupling are inseparable from OOP.
-They complement and explain further some of the principles we have described so far.
+They complement and further explain some of the principles we have described so far.
 Let’s get familiar with them.

 Cohesion

-The concept of cohesion shows to what degree a program’s or a component’s various tasks and responsibilities are related to one another, i.e. how much a program is focused on solving a single problem.
-Cohesion is divided into strong cohesion and weak cohesion.
+The concept of cohesion shows to what degree a program’s or a component’s various tasks and responsibilities are related to each other, i.e. how much a program is focused on solving a single problem.
+Cohesion is either strong cohesion or weak cohesion.

 Strong Cohesion

-Strong cohesion indicates that the responsibilities and tasks of a piece of code (a method, class, component or a program) are related to one another and intended to solve a common problem.
+Strong cohesion means that the responsibilities and tasks of a piece of code (a method, class, component or a program) are related to each other and are intended to solve a common problem.
 This is something we must always aim for.
 Strong cohesion is a typical characteristic of high-quality software.

 Strong Cohesion in a Class

-Strong cohesion in a class indicates that the class defines only one entity.
+Strong cohesion in a class means that the class defines only one entity.
 We mentioned earlier that an entity can have many roles (Peter is a soldier, husband and a taxpayer).
 Each of these roles is defined in the same class.
-Strong cohesion indicates that the class solves only one task, one problem, and not many at the same time.
+Strong cohesion means that the class solves only one task, one problem, and not many at the same time.

 A class, which does many things at the same time, is difficult to understand and maintain.
-Consider a class, which implements a hash table, provides functions for printing, sending an e-mail and working with trigonometric functions all at once.
+Consider a class, which implements a hash table, provides functions for printing, sends an e-mail and works with trigonometric functions all at once.
 How do we name such a class?
-If we find it difficult to answer this question, this means that we have failed to achieve strong cohesion and have to separate the class into several smaller classes, each solving a single task.
+If we find it difficult to answer this question, then this means that we have failed to achieve strong cohesion and that we have to split the class into several smaller classes, each handling a single task.

 Strong Cohesion in a Class – Example

-As an example of strong cohesion we can point out the System.Math class.
-It performs a single task: it provides mathematical calculations and constants:
+As an example of strong cohesion we can consider the System.Math class.
+It performs a single task: providing mathematical calculations and constants:

 Sin(), Cos(), Asin()